rtharayil/certify-me.github.io/_devopsma/sample.md

 advBGImagelink: https://pbs.twimg.com/media/D95h8S9XYAIIwXg?format=jpg
 contactCompanyName: TCS

-CTAText :  Find out how we are helping firms navigate in the new
+CTAText :  Read TCS's report on Business 4.0

 contactMsg: Give us a call or send us an email and we will get back to you as soon as possible!
 contactPh_number: +91-8000080000